 The principles and applications of computer-assisted spatial data analysis in natural resources management will be covered.
 Both hypothetical and actual case studies of the use of geographic information systems (GIS) to solve natural resource problems will be discussed.
 Raster- and vector-oriented, microcomputer-based GIS software will serve as the hands-on tools for students.

 5585.
-Geospatial Data Processing Techniques
+Python Scripting for Geospatial Analysis

 Three credits.

-Research approaches and techniques in geospatial analysis, enabling students to pursue integrated research in earth resources data geoprocessing applications.
-A variety of computer-based tools, including remote sensing, geographic information systems (GIS), and global positioning satellite (GPS), will be utilized in the acquisition, analysis, and presentation of digital earth resource data and information.
+GIS scripting techniques in Python for geospatial analyses, enabling students to pursue integrated research in earth resources data geoprocessing applications.5610.

-5610.
 Technical Writing and LaTeX

 Variable (2-3) credits.